simon-xe-wang/FiboService/README.md

 # FiboService
 ## About
 FiboService is a RESTful Web Service which provides Fibonacci sequence for given input number (start from 0).
-For now the max input is 10,000 for demo purpose.
+For now the max input is 100,000 for demo purpose.

-Demo is available on Heroku for demo: https://myfibo.herokuapp.com/?sn=10 (Note: you might see a delay for the first request as it falls into sleep after 30 minutes idle time)
+Demo is available on Heroku for demo: https://myfibo.herokuapp.com/?sn=10.
+Its max input is 10, 000 as the host only has 512MB memory (Note: you might see a delay for the first request as it falls into sleep after 30 minutes idle time)

 ## Prerequisites and Run